 There's also the Catholic interpretation, which defines original sin as simply "a lack of sanctifying grace," which is basically the key to getting into Heaven.
 Adam and Eve gave up their sanctifying grace, and thus they lost their kinship with God and were basically disinherited; children cannot inherit a fortune that has already been lost.
 Baptism is thus considered to be God giving that fortune back to humans.
 Even without sanctifying grace, good people were not thought to go to hell, exactly, but to Limbo, where they waited to go to Heaven.
 Oh, but that's another long, long trek into the Catholic Catechism than is needed for the purpose for which this page was created...

-Brian Regan mentioned that the lamest crime ever is loitering and that the worst is manslaughter. note Murder and manslaughter are both legal terms for killing a person, but manslaughter generally means that the offender is less culpable than would be in a murder He imagined two inmates in the same cell, one for either crime.
+Brian Regan mentioned that the lamest crime ever is loitering and that the worst-sounding one is manslaughter.
+He imagined two inmates in the same cell, one for either crime.

 Inmate 1: So what are you in for?
 Inmate 2: MANSLAUGHTER!
 I SLAUGHTERED A MAN!
 JUST LIKE A PIG!
 I PUT HIM ON A SPIT AND PUT AN APPLE IN HIS MOUTH!
 WHAT ARE YOU IN FOR?
 Inmate 1: Loitering!
 I'm like you man!
 I live on the edge!
 They were like, "You'd better move along!" and I'm like, "I don't think so!"

 I've figured out the solution to overpopulation: death penalty for parking violations.